-Deborah attended the LA MUSIC AWARDS in Los Angeles where she received Producers Choice Award for “Best Female Rock Musician 2012” and was a nominee for "Best Rock Album" (Alternate Realities) and "Best Music Video” (It’s All About Money).
-She and her band were 1 of 7 bands picked from over 10,000 submissions to perform live for the event at the Avalon Theatre in Hollywood, California.
-Producer Ron Nevison (Led Zeppelin, The Who, Heart etc.) was in attendance and expressed his desire to produce Deborah’s next cd when writing is complete stating that “Deborah is an electrifying powerhouse , she commands the stage”.
+She also received Producers Choice Award for “Best Female Rock Musician 2012”.
+At the LA Music Awards.
+1 of 7 bands picked from over 10,000 submissions to perform live for the event at the Avalon Theatre in Hollywood, California (where she actually worked as the front door bouncer at the start of her career in LA.).
+Producer Ron Nevison (Led Zeppelin, The Who, Heart etc.) was in attendance and expressed his desire to work with Deborah’s stating that “Deborah is an electrifying powerhouse ,… she commands the stage”.

 Deborah Magone also has the distinction of being the first female rock singer to play at Attica State prison in 1981 as she and her band volunteered for a new experimental program to bring music to the inmates during the holidays.
 She was of course a hit with the very appreciative audience !